 Upon his release, Nicholas continued his charity work until he died on December 6, A.D.
 343. It was said that a liquid that formed in his grave had healing powers.
 This and other legends about Nicholas fostered devotion to him and inspired traditions still practiced today.

 Is St. Nicholas Really Santa Claus?

 In one tale, a poor man had three daughters and no dowry for any of them, thus eliminating their chance at marriage and risking their being sold into slavery instead.
-Mysteriously, as each girl came of marriageable age, a bag of gold (or, in some versions, a ball of gold or an orange) was lobbed through a window and landed in a sock or shoe near the hearth.
-The unknown gift-giver was presumed to have been Nicholas, and the situation inspired the placement by the fireplace of stockings or shoes, into which gifts were placed.
+Mysteriously, as each girl came of marriageable age, a bag of gold (or, in some versions, a ball of gold or orange) was lobbed through a window and landed in a sock or shoe near the hearth.
+The unknown gift-giver was presumed to have been Nicholas, and the situation inspired the placement of the fireplace of stockings or shoes into which gifts were placed.

 Another legend dates from long after Nicholas’s passing.
 In his home village, during a celebration on the anniversary of Nicholas’s death, a young boy was kidnapped to become a slave to a neighboring region’s emir.
 The family grieved for a year, and on the anniversary of the boy’s disappearance, they refused to leave their home.
 Good thing: As the story goes, Nicholas appeared, spirited the boy away from his captors, and deposited him in his house—with the gold cup from which he was serving the emir still in his hand.
 This once again established Nicholas as a patron and protector of children.

 Nicholas was celebrated as a saint within a century of his death and today is venerated as the patron of children and sailors, captives, travelers, marriageable maidens, laborers—even thieves and murderers.
 He is the patron of many cities and regions, and thousands of churches are named for him worldwide.